The Eternal Husband

-The Eternal Husband (Вечный муж, Vechny muzh) is a novel by Russian author Fyodor Dostoevsky that was first published in 1870 in Zarya magazine.
-The novel's plot revolves around the complicated relationship between the nobleman Velchaninov and the widower Trusotsky, whose deceased wife was Velchaninov's former lover.
+The Eternal Husband (Вечный муж, Vechny muzh) is a novella by Russian author Fyodor Dostoevsky that was first published in 1870 in Zarya magazine.
+The novella's plot revolves around the complicated relationship between the nobleman Velchaninov and the widower Trusotsky, whose deceased wife was Velchaninov's former lover.

 Plot summary

 Alexei Ivanovich Velchaninov is a land owner who stays in Saint Petersburg for a trial about a piece of land.
 He receives a visit from Pavel Pavlovich Trusotsky, an old acquaintance who recently became a widower.
 Velchaninov had an affair with Trusotsky's wife Natalia, and he realizes that he is the biological father of Liza, Trusotsky's eight-year-old daughter.
 Velchaninov, who doesn't want Liza to be raised by an alcoholic, brings Liza to a foster family.
 Liza dies there.

 Trusotsky now wants to marry Nadia, the fifteen-year-old daughter of civil servant Zakhlyobinin.
 She's the sixth daughter of eight.
 Trusotsky takes Velchaninov with him to visit his fiancée, and buys her a bracelet.
 Trusotsky is ridiculed by Zakhlyobinin's daughters and locked up during a game of hide-and-seek.
 Nadia gives the bracelet to Velchaninov, asking him to return it to Trusotsky and tell him she doesn't want to marry him.
 Nadia is secretly engaged to Alexander Lobov, a nineteen-year-old boy.

 Trusotsky spends the night in Velchaninov's room and tries to kill him with a razor knife.
 Velchaninov manages to defend himself, injuring his left hand.

 Sometime later, when Velchaninov has won his trial, the two meet again at a railway station.
 Trusotsky is remarried, but a young army officer is travelling with him and his wife.
 Trusotsky's new wife invites Velchaninov to visit them, but Trusotsky asks him to ignore this invitation.